“I needed to prove to myself” – Cameron Smith takes a jibe at critics as he wins LIV Golf Chicago title

 "I think I had to prove to probably myself and some other people that I am still a great player, you know I am still out here to win golf tournaments.
 Proud of how I hung in there today.
 Didn't really have my best stuff the first eight or nine holes but stuck it tough and made a few good putts coming in.
 It was nice."

-Furthermore, Smith also addressed the ban placed on LIV golfers by the PGA Tour.
-He talked about LIV Golf being barred from the points system in the Official World Golf Rankings.
-Speaking about the same, Smith called for a resolution between the rivals.
+Smith also addressed the ban in place on LIV golfers by the PGA Tour.
+He talked about LIV Golf being barred from the points system in the Official World Golf Rankings and added:

 Cameron Smith's defection to LIV Golf

 It is pertinent to note that Cameron Smith switched to LIV from the PGA Tour last month.
-He reportedly bagged a deal worth $143million to make the jump.
-The golfer also admitted that money along with its shorter season format were factors that made him switch.
+He reportedly bagged a deal worth $ 143million to make the jump.
+The golfer also admitted that money, along with the competition's shorter season format, was a factor that made him switch.